zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 All in all, my research experiences may thus be highlighted with mathematical skills, theoretical knowledge, simulation and experimental abilities in acoustics.
 Further competencies of mine like creativity, critical thinking, communication, and problem solving to find and develop creative solutions for the complex research problems may also be reflected.
 To pursue a PhD is never easy.
-What I cherish most from this journey are: i) Keep the objectives in mind, ii) Always think from the perspective of physics, iii) The strategy of reducing big, blur targets into small, achievable goals, iv) Always be a independent thinker and a good team worker.
+What I cherish most from this journey are:
+* Keep the objectives in mind;
+* Always think from the perspective of physics;
+* The strategy of reducing big, blur targets into small, achievable goals;
+* Always be a independent thinker and a good team worker.
 With this treasure, I am ready to learn new things and take any challenges in the future.